jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.4.6 LowestPosition

-Identifies the stack position of the minimum value within a raster stack on a cell-by-cell basis.
+Identifies the stack position of the minimum value within a raster stack on a cell-by-cell basis..

 *Parameters*: